Skip to content

 Andrew is a graduate from the Epstein Department of Industrial and Systems Engineering and the Department of Computer Science.
 Andrew’s research includes analyzing distributions of COVID-19 cases and deaths for indicators of when the pandemic is growing or waning, and comparing indicators derived from reported cases and deaths to indicators derived from estimated cases and deaths.

-Masters Student in Analytics and B.S.
+M.S. and B.S.
 Alumni

 Cici Chang